GigaKhintibidze/GigaKhintibidze-Portfolio/README.md

 # Giga Khintibidze-Portfolio
 ## Manual QA Engineer portfolio showcasing testing documentation

+## Experience
+   In the summer of 2025, I was involved in practical work at Genofit. writing many test cases and bug reports as part of exploratory testing.

 ## Courses
 - Three-month course of Software Manual Testing where Lela Gabelaia was a lecturer